Table of contents

 What are Webhooks?

-Webhooks can be used to make Server Side tracking easier and more efficient by ensuring that data about certain events is sent directly to a tracking server as soon as those events occur.
+Webhooks can be used to make Server Side Tracking easier and more efficient by ensuring that data about certain events is sent directly to a tracking server as soon as those events occur.
 This eliminates the need to use a client container for the specific event.

 webhooks